What is an Amylase Test?

 • A blocked intestine

 In addition to an amylase blood test, your doctor could prescribe a lipase blood test if they think you have pancreatitis.
 The pancreas also produces the enzyme lipase.
-When alcohol use disorder is the underlying cause of pancreatitis, lipase tests are thought to be more reliable for diagnosing.
+When alcohol use disorder is the underlying cause of pancreatitis, lipase tests are considered to be more reliable for diagnosing.

 Frequently Asked Questions

-The primary function of tests for amylase in blood or urine is to identify pancreatic issues.
+The primary function of tests for Amylase in blood or urine is to identify pancreatic issues.

 High Amylase levels indicate either acute or chronic pancreatitis.
 Amylase levels that are four to six times greater than the top limit of the normal range might result from acute pancreatitis.

-Diseases that cause high amylase are ectopic amylase production by lung, ovary, pancreas, and colon malignancies; thymoma; multiple myeloma; and breast cancer.
+Diseases that cause high Amylase are ectopic amylase production by lung, ovary, pancreas, and colon malignancies; thymoma; multiple myeloma; and breast cancer.

 Signs indicating a high amylase level are intense exhaustion, frequent urination, excessive thirst, weight loss, weakness, sweating, and nausea.